Bargaining Unit: Non-Represented

 Any combination of education and experience that has led to the acquisition of the knowledge required by the position.
 A typical way of acquiring the knowledge would be:

-A bachelor’s degree in Accounting, Finance, Economics, Business Administration, or a related field and three (3) years of professional accounting, auditing, or financial experience; or any combination thereof.
+A bachelor’s degree in Accounting, Finance, Economics, Business Administration, or a related field and two (2) years of professional accounting, auditing, or financial experience; or any combination thereof.

 - Statistical research and analysis techniques.